COVID-19 Updates: Taking steps to return to normal.

 MMP is a manure management planning tool.
 The program uses book values for nutrient content and nutrient release.
 There is a risk of over- or under-estimating nutrient application rates based on using book values.
 Producers are encouraged to use their own manure nutrient content values to improve output relevancy for their operations.
 Regular soil sampling and analysis is the best way to monitor and manage soil nutrient levels.

-Alberta Agriculture and Forestry, having no control over individual soil tests, lab evaluations and environmental conditions makes no representations or warranties, expressed or implied, as to the predicted manure production rates and yield responses generated by this system and assumes no responsibility or liability for use of the program.
+Alberta Agriculture, Forestry and Rural Economic Development, having no control over individual soil tests, lab evaluations and environmental conditions makes no representations or warranties, expressed or implied, as to the predicted manure production rates and yield responses generated by this system and assumes no responsibility or liability for use of the program.

 By downloading this software, you are agreeing to be bound by the terms and conditions of this agreement as set out below.
 If you do not agree to be bound, do not download this software.

 - The software and any written materials that might accompany the electronic version of MMP ("written materials") are proprietary to and all rights except those expressly given herein remain with Purdue Research Foundation (Copyright © 2007).

 - The software and written materials are protected by Canadian copyright law and international treaty provisions.

 - You are hereby authorized to transfer the software to a single system.